groboclown/nightjar-mesh/README.md

             Interval: 5
             Timeout: 2
             Retries: 3

 ```

 In this example, the Nightjar Envoy Proxy will listen to port 8090 for connections from the Tuna service to the the rest of the service mesh.
 Because the Nightjar container is named `nightjar`, and the Tuna service includes a link to `nightjar`, the Tuna service should call to `http://nightjar:8090` plus the other service's path to connect to it.
+For example, if the normal call to a dependent service is `http://marlin:3000/nicknames`, then the tuna service would call out to `http://nightjar:8090/nicknames`.

 ### Adding Another Service